 - All dependency packages pinned and regularly scanned

-- Trading signals validated by rules engine as second check
+- Trading signals validated through rules engine as second confirmation

-- Single trade amount limit and daily loss stop mechanism implemented
+- Single trade amount limits and daily loss stopping mechanisms implemented

 - Abnormal trading behavior triggers immediate alerts